James O'Connor (rugby union): Career

-2008–2013: Early years
+2008–2013: Early Super Rugby years

 O'Connor joined the Force in 2008, and came off the bench for his first Super 14 cap in a match against the Reds in Week 10 of the 2008 season.
 He completed the season's final three matches running on at inside centre.
 Later that year he made his Australian debut, when he came off the bench as replacement fullback against Italy,.
 He played Italy again in June 2009 scoring three tries to help Australia to a 31–8 win.
 In 2009, O'Connor was the Western Force 'Rookie of the Year' award and also won the Wallabies 'Rookie of the Year'.

 In 2012 O'Connor commenced a two-year contract with the Melbourne Rebels.
 His teammates included Nic Stirzaker, fullback Kurtley Beale, centre Mitch Inman, and English international Danny Cipriani.
 He played at fly-half for the Wallabies in three Tests against the Lions and was included in a five-man leadership group for the team.
 After continued ill-discipline off the field, the Rebels withdrew from contract extension negotiations at the end of the 2013 Super Rugby season and he was released by the franchise.

 Following a number of off-field indiscretions on O'Connor's part and a drunken incident at Perth Airport, O'Connor's ARU top-up contract was torn up and was suspended from the remainder of the test season.
 Following this low, O'Connor was in talks with the Western Force and the Queensland Reds however, nothing eventuated and O'Connor was forced to ply his trade offshore.

-2013–2014: First European stint
+2013–2014: Sojourn in Europe

 On 28 October 2013, O'Connor indicated that he was en route to London to play rugby for "a few months".
 He was signed by London Irish in October 2013 until the end of the 2013–14 season.
 He made his debut against Northampton Saints on 3 November and set up the only try that day.
 He claimed his first try for the club against Worcester Warriors on 4 January 2014, in a match ending 22–9 to the Exiles with O'Connor scoring all 22 points.